nandikabansal/Intelligent_Document_Recognition-AP_Invoice_Processing/README.md

 ```sh
 pip install -r requirements.txt
 ```
--Add your unique gemini API key in the final.py code under main.
+-Add your unique gemini API key in the final.py code under main.</br>
--Provide your INVOICE_FOLDER_ID which is the id of the google drive folder where invoices are stored.
--Provide your ARCHIVE_FOLDER_ID which is the id of the google drive folder where invoices should be saved after processing is complete.
+-Provide your INVOICE_FOLDER_ID which is the id of the google drive folder where invoices are stored.</br> -Provide your ARCHIVE_FOLDER_ID which is the id of the google drive folder where invoices should be saved after processing is complete. </br>